Can you look in the mirror and say “I love you” to yourself and genuinely mean it?

 I beg to differ on this one.
 If people had more self-love in their lives so many of us wouldn’t be walking around bitter, lonely, sad, or crying out for attention.

 With more self-love, there would be fewer affairs, less heartbreak, and less pain.

 People would stand up for themselves and walk away from crappy relationships.
 They would have enough respect to not put themselves in dangerous or reckless situations.

 People would not settle for scraps of love because they crave external validation and attention.
 Instead, they would be sourcing a sense of approval, joy, and acceptance from inside themselves.

 If you think self-love has its downside wait till you get a look at its nasty cousin self-loathing.
 Self-loathing consumes people.
 It makes them miserable, sad, and depressed.

-Ditch the misconceptions and make the decision to choose self love.
-You will be much happier that you did.
+Ditch the misconceptions and myths and make the decision to choose self-love.
+You will be much happier once you have.

 If you enjoyed this post please share it with your friends via my shiny share buttons.